 The commonly used Simple Moving Averages are 20, 50, 100 and 200.

 The commonly used Exponential Moving Averages are 8, 21 and 55.

-SMA is used alongside the slope in order to identify potential trend moves.
+Use SMA alongside the slope in order to identify potential trend moves.

 Combine EMA with indicators like RSI, MACD, and stochastics for effectiveness.